Arma 3: Gameplay

 Arma 3 and its DLCs contain over 50 unique weapons of varying type, caliber, and purpose, including rifles, submachine guns, machine guns, sniper rifles, handguns, and rocket launchers (primarily MANPADS and ATGM launchers), with additional variants of some weapons such as carbines and mounted underbarrel grenade launchers.
 Weapon attachments mostly consist of scopes, though suppressors, flashlights, infrared laser sights, and bipods are available for most firearms.
 Equipment such as fragmentation grenades, smoke grenades, landmines, chemlights, medkits, binoculars, laser designators, and night vision goggles can be used to varying effects.

-Standard tools such as maps, GPS satnavs, compasses, and radios operate basic in-game functions that are disabled if they are removed.
+Standard tools such as maps, GPS satnavs, compasses, and radios operate basic in-game functions that are disabled if removed.
 For example, removing the radio disables NPC radio messages and multiplayer long-distance communication.
-The player's uniform, vest, backpack, headgear, and eyewear can be customized; vests and backpacks in particular allow for additional gear to be carried, and most vests and headgear provide varying levels of ballistic protection.
+The player's uniform, vest, backpack, headgear, and eyewear can be customized; vests and backpacks in particular allow for additional gear to be carried, and the majority of vests and headgear provide varying levels of ballistic protection.
 Clothing and carried items add weight to the player, which decreases movement speed and stamina, encouraging proper inventory management and promoting cooperation between soldiers carrying different equipment.

 Multiplayer servers, hosted officially and by third parties, offer various player versus player and cooperative player versus environment modes, ranging from combined arms battles across an entire terrain to custom role-playing servers that simulate civilian life.
 Arma 3 also features "units", the community's official multiplayer clan system.

 Arma 3 includes the Eden Editor, a level creation system that allows players to create comprehensive custom single-player and multiplayer scenarios using the game's assets and scripting, as well as compositions of assets for use in scenario creation.
 Scenarios and compositions created in the Eden Editor can be uploaded directly to the Steam Workshop.